Danial-Rashidi/spaceship-titanic-transport-prediction/README.md

 Several different machine learning approaches were tested throughout the project:

-Random Forest
+- Random Forest
-CatBoost
+- CatBoost
-XGBoost
+- XGBoost
-Neural Network
+- Neural Network
-K-Nearest Neighbors
+- KNearest Neighbors

 The experiments were used to compare different model families and determine which approaches were most effective for this classification problem.